MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-3-luis.md

 5. Your App should now appear in the list of installed apps, ready to be launched!
 6. Once launched, the App will prompt you to authorize access to the _Microphone_.
 Use the **Motion Controllers**, or **Voice Input**, or the **Keyboard** to press the ***YES*** button.

-## Step 12 – Improving your app understanding
+## Chapter 12 – Improving your app understanding

 >[!IMPORTANT]
-> **This is one of the most important steps, as it will help improve the accuracy of your LUIS service: ensure you complete this.**
+> **This chapter is incredibly important, and may need to be interated upon several times, as it will help improve the accuracy of your LUIS service: ensure you complete this.**

 To improve the level of understanding provided by LUIS you need to capture new utterances and use them to re-train your LUIS App.